eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

 EITHER Step 6 using python:

-6. Download GetRomData.py (or paste in from bottom of these instructions) `python3 invaders.zip | clip`
+6. Download GetRomData.py (or paste in from bottom of these instructions) and then for each game:
+			 `python3 GetRomData.py invaders.zip | clip`

++ This will put a textual form of the file into the clipboard.

 OR Step 6 using cygwin:

 6. Using cygwin's unzip and base64, in a comment prompt, do the following, for example: